-Clodagh Bradley KC specialises in healthcare regulatory law, clinical negligence and inquests with a medical or psychiatric element to them, including in custodial settings.
+Clodagh Bradley KC specialises in clinical negligence, inquests with a medical or psychiatric element to them and healthcare regulatory law.

-She is skilled in negotiating settlements at round table meetings or in mediations, including substantial settlements in relation to brain injuries, spinal cord injuries (including paraplegia and cauda equina syndrome), quadruple limb amputations secondary to sepsis and loss of sight (including blindness).
-Her recent practice had included interesting legal points arising in fatal claims (Rupasinghe), secondary victim claims (Werb) and vicarious liability / non-delegable duty issues in relation to a GP partnership where allegations of sexual assault are made in respect of a deceased GP.
+Clodagh is routinely instructed in complex and high-value clinical negligence claims and is highly regarded for her representation of both Claimants and Defendants.
+Clodagh is skilled in negotiating settlements at round table meetings or in mediations.
+She has achieved substantial settlements for her clients in claims relating to brain injuries, spinal cord injuries, quadruple limb amputations secondary to sepsis and loss of sight.
+Her practice has included interesting legal points arising in wrongful birth matters (Mordel), fatal claims (Rupasinghe), secondary victim claims (Werb) and vicarious liability / non-delegable duty issues in relation to allegations of sexual assault in respect of a deceased GP.

 - WGC v Great Ormond Street Hospital for Children NHS Foundation Trust (2021): Represented Claimant in case relating to surgical correction of mild pectus deformity in teenager.

 - AS v Secretary of State for Health and Social Care (2020): Defended against birth injury claim brought where birth occurred in the 1980s.